Restaurants & Bars

 Antigua and Barbuda

 To bring your dog and/or cat into Antigua, you must apply for a Veterinary Import License from the Veterinary & Livestock Division, Ministry of Agriculture, Government of Antigua & Barbuda.
-The Country of origin will determine the procedure that is taken
+The Country of origin will determine the procedure that is taken.
+If the country of origin is a rabies infected country such as the USA and Canada, requirements are a Valid Certification of Rabies Vaccination (rabies vaccine within 1 year of importation) and Certification of Microchipping.

-Australia has a highly favourable animal health status and is free from a number of cat and dog diseases.
-In order to protect this status, cats and dogs entering Australia are required to undertake a period of quarantine on arrival.
-This quarantine period allows the Australian Quarantine and Inspection Service (AQIS) to monitor the animal's health and become aware of any disease concerns prior to the animal's release into Australia.
-The length of time in Australian quarantine can vary depending on the country of export and the pre-entry preparations involved.
-AQIS operates three animal quarantine stations that are equipped to accommodate cats and dogs: Eastern Creek Quarantine Station (Sydney, New South Wales); Spotswood Quarantine Station (Melbourne, Victoria); Byford Quarantine Station (Perth, Western Australia).
+Cats and dogs can be imported to Australia under strict conditions designed to manage biosecurity risks.
+Australia is free from a number of cat and dog diseases and has a highly favourable animal health status.
+In order to protect this status, cats and dogs must undertake a period of quarantine upon arrival in Australia.
 All import permits for dogs arriving from the USA (not including Hawaii) will be issued with a condition that vaccination for Bordetella bronchiseptica (kennel cough) is mandatory.
 Copies of all vaccination certificates/records, endorsed by an official veterinarian in the exporting country, must accompany the animal when it arrives in Australia.

 All animals arriving in Bermuda must be accompanied by an Import Permit that was issued in advance by the Department of Environmental Protection, together with an original of a health certificate issued by a licensed veterinarian of the country from which the animal is coming to Bermuda.
 The health certificate and veterinary statements must be issued within 10 days before the animal's arrival in Bermuda, must be dated, must show the name, address and phone number of the veterinary facility, and must be signed by a licensed veterinarian.
 You must provide evidence that your animal complies with all of import requirements before an Import Permit will be issued.
 Certain dog breeds may be prohibited.